Cisneiros/spotify-slack-bot/README.md

 python spotify.py
 ```

+## TO-DOs:

+Non-exhaustive unordered list of future steps:

+* Search for songs and add to the collaborative playlist.
+* Add a song to the queue (depends on Spotify adding support on AppleScript API).
+* Supporting other operating systems (see below).
+* Package this nicely for a friendlier installation and usage.

+Feel free to contribute by implementing any of these features, implementing any anything else you may think of or fixing any bugs.

 ## Why OS X only?

 The bot uses AppleScript to talk to the Spotify client running on the computer.
 The name kinda makes it obvious it is not supported on non-Apple operating systems.
 As the office I work on had Spotify running on a Mac already, that was not an issue at the time.
 There might be ways to control and get data from the player on Windows and Linux, I just haven't done any research on it for now.